vanta9001/bogdanzogovic/README.md

 - Consider adding a tiny test or CI if you start adding logic.
 - Keep third-party assets minimal and prefer web-optimized images.

-## Next steps I might do later

-1. Add a short CHANGELOG or use GitHub releases for visible history.
-2. Add a tiny script to regenerate these stats automatically (optional).
-3. Add unit tests if JS logic grows.

 ## Requirements coverage

 - Create a README: Done